cran-task-views/ActuarialScience/ActuarialScience.md

 cohort life tables using an age shift, and merged life tables.
 - `r pkg("StanMoMo")` implements of popular mortality models using the 'rstan' package, which provides the R interface to the 'Stan' C++ library for Bayesian estimation.
+- `r pkg("MortCast")` provides estimation and projection methods for Kannisto and Lee-Carter mortality models as well as methods blending.

 ## [Survival analysis and portfolio experience:]{#PtfExperience}